Legalism, God’s Law, And Confusion**

 Secondly, it only stands to reason that if there was anything at all, no matter how small, that you could do to receive the Gospel, then there is also something that you could do to lose the Gospel.
 Again, not possible.
 It is by God’s will that you are saved, and not by your own will, not even a molecule-sized piece of it.
 So if there is nothing you could have done to gain your salvation, then there is no law that you could break once you’re saved to lose your salvation.
 So three things to consider here: 1) To earn your salvation through your own works is legalism.
 2) To keep your salvation through obeying God’s law is also legalism.
 3) God’s law still exists.

-For now I love you and I am praying that you will continue to fix your eyes on Jesus, casting off every sin that entangles you, and running with perseverance the race before you.
+I love you and I am praying that you will continue to fix your eyes on Jesus, casting off every sin that entangles you, and running with perseverance the race before you.